alexlee27/calc-derivative-calculator/README.md

-# A Calculus Differentiation Calculator ... from Scratch!
+# Calculus Derivative Calculator
-A calculus differentiation calculator built with Python from *scratch* (without any math-related libraries like SymPy!) using [binary expression trees](https://en.wikipedia.org/wiki/Binary_expression_tree) and a lot of recursion.
+A calculus [derivative](https://en.wikipedia.org/wiki/Derivative) calculator built with Python from *scratch* (without any math-related libraries like SymPy!) using [binary expression trees](https://en.wikipedia.org/wiki/Binary_expression_tree) and a lot of recursion.

 ## How it works
 ### Input